Accessibility for Ontarians with Disabilities Act (AODA) Compliance

 The AODA and web accessibility

-The Accessibility for Ontarians with Disabilities Act (AODA) was enacted in 2005 and specifically mandates that websites, web content and web-based applications must be accessible for individuals with disabilities.
+The Accessibility for Ontarians with Disabilities Act (AODA) was enacted in 2005 and includes specific mandates for making websites, web content and web-based applications accessible for individuals with disabilities.

 But the sector and size of your business matters when it comes to AODA compliance: